use-inkubator/Ecosystem-Grants/applications/monsters_ink.md

 **Progressive Gamification:** Users begin with a mysterious egg that cracks to reveal their nascent creature.
 As they master ink! concepts through hands-on coding, they unlock increasingly sophisticated customization options—from basic colors to advanced materials, lighting effects, and magical backgrounds.

-**Community-Driven Expansion:** Built on an extensible JSON lesson framework, the platform invites the entire ink! community to contribute new educational content, ensuring continuous evolution and relevance as the ecosystem grows.
-(Note: Although anyone can create lessons, the Ink!
-Team will be responsible for curation.)
+**Content Partnership:** Built on an extensible JSON lesson framework, with educational content provided by the ink! team.
+The Monsters Ink team will focus on creating the platform infrastructure and user experience while the ink! team provides the technical curriculum content and ensures its accuracy and relevance.

 ### **Technical Architecture & User Experience**